Wikpi/netBlast/README.md

 # Running / Installation
 Tested on Windows and Linux.

-To run simply launch the `server/main.exe` file or run in command line:
+To run, simply launch the `server/main.exe` file or run in command line:
 >go run server/main.go

 Afterwards clients can join either by running `client/main.exe` or in command line: